Convergence analysis of stochastic higher-order majorization-minimization algorithms: Introduction

 \textbf{Related work}.
-Previous methods can be interpreted from the majorization-minimization point of view, which consits of successively minimizing upper bounds of the objective function \cite{HunLan:04,Mairal:15,NecLup:20}.
-More specifically, in these methods at each iteration one constructs and optimizes a local upper bound model (majorizer) of the objective function using first- or higher-order derivatives (e.g. a Taylor approximation with an additional penalty term that depends on how well the model approximates the real objective).
+Most of the optimization methods can be interpreted from the majorization-minimization point of view, which consist of successively minimizing some upper bounds of the objective function \cite{Mairal:15,NecLup:20}.
+More specifically, in these methods at each iteration one constructs and optimizes a local upper bound model (majorizer) of the objective function using first- or higher-order derivatives (e.g., a Taylor approximation with an additional penalty term that depends on how well the model approximates the real objective).
 In this work, we also focus on stochastic high-order majorization-minimization methods to optimize a finite-sum objective function.
-Deterministic higher-order majorization-minimization methods which construct and optimize a local Taylor model of the objective in each iteration with an additional regularization term has gained a lot of attention in the last decade due to their fast convergence \cite{BirGar:17,cartis2017,Nes:19,NesBor:06,Nes:Inexat19,NecLup:20}.
-For example, first-order methods achieve convergence rates of order $\mathcal{O}(1/k)$ for smooth convex optimization \cite{Nes:13,NedBer:00}, while higher-order methods of order $p >1$ have converge rates $\mathcal{O}(1/k^p)$ \cite{Nes:19,Nes:Inexat19,NecLup:20}, where $k$ is the iteration counter.
-Yet, these better results assume a deterministic setting where access to exact evaluations of the higher-order derivatives is needed and they do not directly translate to the stochastic case.
-To the best of our knowledge, the use of high-order derivatives in a stochastic setting has received little consideration in the literature so far.
-For example, \cite{LucKoh:19} (\!\!\cite{BolByr:18,TriSte:18,ZhoXu:18}) present stochastic optimization methods that use third- (second-)order Taylor approximations with a fourth- (cubic-)order regularizations to find local minima of smooth and nonconvex finite-sum objective functions.
-These algorithms use sub-sampled derivatives instead of exact quantities and are able to find fast (second-order) critical points.
-However, these methods require large batch sizes, typically proportional to $\mathcal{O}(\epsilon^2)$, where $\epsilon$ is the target accuracy.
-These batch sizes are likely to exceed the number of functions present in the finite-sum, so one ends up using mere deterministic algorithms.
-Furthermore, quasi-Newton type methods that perform updates in a deterministic (cyclic) fashion are given e.g., in \cite{MokEis:18}.
-The papers most related to our work are \cite{KovRic:19,Mairal:15}, where stochastic variants of the majorization-minimization approach are derived based on first- or second-order Taylor approximations with a proper regularization term.
-For these methods (local) linear rates are derived when the finite-sum objective function is sufficiently smooth and strongly convex. \textit{However, there is no complete convergence analysis for general stochastic higher-order majorization-minimization algorithms for solving general finite-sum problems (including e.g., problems having nonsmooth regularization terms).}
+Deterministic higher-order majorization-minimization methods which construct a local Taylor model of the objective in each iteration with an additional regularization term has gained a lot of attention in the last decade due to their fast convergence \cite{BirGar:17,cartis2017,Nes:19,NesBor:06,Nes:Inexat19,NecLup:20}.
+For example, first-order methods achieve convergence rates of order $\mathcal{O}(1/k)$ for smooth convex optimization \cite{Nes:13}, while higher-order methods of order $p >1$ have converge rates $\mathcal{O}(1/k^p)$ \cite{Nes:19,Nes:Inexat19,NecLup:20}, where $k$ is the iteration counter.
+Accelerated variants of higher-order methods were also developed recently, see e.g., \cite{Gas:19,Nes:Inexat19}.
+Yet, these better convergence results assume a deterministic setting where access to exact evaluations of the higher-order derivatives is needed and they do not directly translate to the stochastic case.